 These are the themes of The Environmental Series, which use surrealistic imagery, fantasy, and, yes, humor to show a world of inept leadership and absurd solutions to environmental problems.
 Each painting tells the story of our constant efforts to make things better.
 Each one reflects our naive certainty that technology will solve our problems.
 Is there optimism in these paintings?
 You be the judge.

-John Leben is a digital artist, and as such paints his pictures in the computer using powerful software, offering prints of his original compositions.
+John Leben is a digital artist, and as such paints his pictures in his computer using powerful software, offering prints of his original compositions.
 That makes Leben a printmaker who uses digital technology for expression and reproduction.
+Paper prints are produced by the artist in his Saugatuck, Michigan studio.
+Canvas prints are produced one at a time at the Grand Rapids Michigan studio.
+All prints are individually signed and numbered by the artist.

-• Epson Cold Press Bright Textured Paper is a 100% cotton rag paper that is acid, lignin, and chlorine free with a bright textured finish.
+• Watercolor paper prints are printed with archival Epson pigment inks on Epson Cold Press Bright Textured Paper, a 100% cotton rag paper that is acid, lignin, and chlorine free with a bright textured finish.
 Epson Cold Press Bright paper has a high color gamut and black density and is pH buffered with calcium carbonate for a true archival sheet.

 • Unframed limited edition prints are shipped rolled.